amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-15 T Flip-Flop
      Implement a T (Toggle) flip-flop, which toggles its state on every clock edge if the T input is high.
      Applications: Counters, clock dividers
+#### Day-16 4-bit synchronous counter
+     A simple 4 bit up counter which is used to count the binary values from 0 to 15 in sync from signal , ensuring the simultaneous change and eliminating propagation delays, used in counting,timing Frequency division.